8 Summer Gardening TipsJune 18, 2020

 Even plants that thrive in full sunlight can get fried if they are overexposed.
 If there is a part of your garden that gets too much strong sunlight, find a way to add some shade for some portion of the day.

 An arbor or a gazebo are some bigger items you can add to your landscaping to provide some shade.
-You can also use a small tree, a cluster of bamboo, or some other compatible shrub that won’t take nutrients from your plants or block them too much while providing some relief.
+You can also use a small tree or a compatible shrub that won’t take nutrients from your plants or block them too much while providing some relief.

 These are just a few summer gardening tips that should help you keep a healthy, tidy, and attractive garden this summer.
 If your current landscaping and house are leaving you wishing for something else, it may be time to consider a custom home.
 If you’re ready to bring your dream home to life, contact Custom Home Group at 717-284-4090!